 - BA, Brown University, Mathematics, Philosophy, 2008

-- MFA, Graphic and Interactive Design, Temple University
+- Temple University, MFA in Graphic and Interactive Design, 2014

 Rachel Beth Egenhoefer is a design professor, artist and writer, whose work integrates technology, craft, and design.
 Her current focus is on sustainability and systems thinking as related to behavior change.

 Egenhoefer is currently a full professor in design at the University of San Francisco, where she has taught since 2009.
 She serves on the College of Arts & Sciences Sustainability Task Force, the steering committee for the Center for Teaching Excellence, and a variety of other committees...